Jay Inslee endorses Bob Ferguson to succeed him as WA governor

 With his campaign launch, Ferguson removed any doubt (there wasn’t any) that he is running for governor in 2024.

 Ferguson announced an “exploratory campaign” in May.
-Since then, he has been busy raising money and, his campaign said, visiting all 39 counties to speak with and hear from voters.
+Since then, he has been busy raising money and, his campaign said, touring the state to speak with and hear from voters.

 There is no distinction in state law between a campaign and an exploratory campaign.